 There’s no question that Travis was the catalyst and driving force behind the founding of Bodhi Surf + Yoga.
 Looking back at his life, it’s almost as though he was destined to do so.
 After coming to the community of Bahia Ballena in 2006 as a Peace Corp volunteer, he fell in love with the magic of this place, and started scheming ways to stay, make a living, and do so in a way that was both harmonious with and and beneficial to the community of Bahia Ballena.
 He really did pull together the players that would become his co-founders.
 And as his wife and fellow Bodhi Surf + Yoga co-founder, Pilar Salazar, summarizes in the anniversary video which interviews co-founders puts nicely about the beginnings of the business: “It didn’t seem optional to me, he said ‘we’re doing Bodhi’, and that’s it.
 He never said ‘would you like to join’”.

 Travis is a force to be reckoned with.
-He displays an ambition that is truly off-the-chart, and thank goodness that it’s for good: to create a positive [social, cultural, environmental] impact on the world, to take care of all of those who are fortunate enough to enter into his realm, and to push his peers to become the best versions of themselves.
+He displays an ambition that is truly off-the-charts, and thank goodness that it’s for good: to create a positive [social, cultural, environmental] impact on the world, to take care of all of those who are fortunate enough to enter into his realm, and to push his peers to become the best versions of themselves.
 Most recently, Travis has set his sights on helping to make the not just Bodhi Surf + Yoga’s home community a better place, but also the global community.
 He pursues various verticals and is involved in many different networks in order to put this into action.
 He’s a mover and a shaker, a connector and a doer.

 Recently, co-worker Anki summarized it nicely with this message to Travis on his birthday: